PostHog/posthog.com/contents/handbook/company/merch-store.md

 1. Go to Shopify click Products -> Add Product
 2. Add all the details about the product, including images, description, title etc
-3. Add the IDs from printfection (this is essential for the integration to work) - To do this review the sectin "1.
+3. Add the IDs from printfection (this is essential for the integration to work) - To do this review the section "1.
 Add products and required ID fields to your store " from [this setup document](https://help.printfection.com/hc/en-us/articles/218014268-Integrating-Shopify-Printfection-via-Zapier-)
 4. Select "track inventory" and set it to match what is available in printfection (Adding the quantity to the printfection location name)
 5. Set the product to active